 And that’s the thing about our stories: they are, in fact, ours.
 They are the ties that bind.
 The arms linked in unity.
 The thread woven through us all.

-Anytime we find the courage to share a part of our own story, we are finding the courage to share a part of someone’s else story as well.
+Anytime we find the courage to share a part of our own story, we are finding the courage to share a part of someone’s else story as well, whether we're storytelling in a blog or writing a book.
 Anytime we choose to set a part of ourselves free, we set someone else free along the way.
 Anytime we step out from behind the brick wall, we lead the way for someone else to do the same.
+And we set up a new path for ourselves.
+My storytelling online led me to write books and to engage in stories in a new way.

 Our stories matter.